Skip to main content

 2 mentions Positive Neutral Negative

-The game's stability is notably poor, with players encountering significant bugs that can cause slow-motion glitches and freezing issues.
-This instability forces players to exploit these bugs to progress, resulting in a frustrating and time-consuming experience.
+The game's stability is heavily criticized, with players reporting significant bugs that cause slow-motion glitches and freezing issues.
+These problems force players to exploit a specific strategy to progress, resulting in a frustrating and time-consuming experience.
+Overall, the game's stability detracts from the overall enjoyment and gameplay flow.

 • “The only way to beat this game is to always stand in the same pixel as one of the robots, so the game enters a buggy slow-motion state.
 This way, you can shoot every robot to pieces without taking damage, but it takes forever to clear the map, and you are guaranteed to lose a life each time you leave the area.”